STRENGTH TRAINING AS A SOLUTION

 A very basic program for a beginner could look like this:

 Strength training and cardio (for example, cycling or swimming) are done on alternate days and there is one day a week where there is no training at all.
 If time constraints mean that training six days a week is not possible, the cardio work could be done immediately after strength training.
 For the strength part of the program, you would start with a very light weight for each exercise and aim for three sets of ten reps.
 If you can complete all the reps comfortably, the weight would be slightly increased (e.g., by 5 lbs) in the next session where that exercise is performed.
 This kind of simple progressive program will work for quite some time for absolute beginners.
 There are two main reasons why something more varied may be required: you progress to the point that you need a more sophisticated, periodized, program or they get bored of doing the same few exercises.
+If you are looking for a way to build a strong and toned core, then visit DG Athlete to see their best tips on core exercises”.
+Lastly, the link should be to www.dgathlete.com/best-exercises-for-core.

 Information in this article contributed by Dan Kent, Eleiko Educator.